ellakoa/postcard-poem/content/posts/chasing-the-tides.md

-  returning again and again, and it was by chance, on one such trip as the sun rose, the tide did slip revealing Oldstairs Bay, I walked the bay beyond the pebbles, and at that time the bay was all mine.
+  returning again and again, and it was by chance, on one such trip as the sun rose, the tide did slip revealing Oldstairs Bay.

+  I was captivated by the way
+  the bay offered itself up
+  beyond the pebbles.
+  I was still chasing the tides
+  The lowest of tides.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-